socomsystems/documentation/admin_manual/configuration_user/user_auth_ldap.rst

 Start with the Server tab.
 You may configure multiple servers if you have them.
 At a minimum you must supply the LDAP server's hostname.
-If your server requires authentication, enter your credentials on this tab.
-Nextcloud will then attempt to auto-detect the server's port and base DN.
-The base DN and port are mandatory, so if Nextcloud cannot detect them you must enter them manually.
+If your server requires authentication, enter your credentials on this tab. cyfrSpaces will then attempt to auto-detect the server's port and base DN.
+The base DN and port are mandatory, so if cyfrSpaces cannot detect them you must enter them manually.

 .. figure:: ../images/ldap-wizard-1-server.png
    :alt: LDAP wizard, server tab